-1. What are my chances of getting accepted
+1. What are my chances of getting accepted?

 That depends on many variables.
-In 2019 we received over 160 completed applications from well-qualified students for twelve positions.
+In 2019 we received approximately 75 completed applications from well-qualified students for twelve positions.
 Successful applicants typically have a 3.0 GPA or better (on a four-point scale); solid performance and completion of several upper-level science courses; strong letters of recommendation; and, most importantly, a thoughtful personal statement that clearly defines how participation in the CNUP summer program will help achieve their career goals in neuroscience research.

 2. I have no research experience.
 Can I still apply?